Have you ever felt like you have cheated death?

 Here is my story.

 In March, I took my family of 6 to India for two weeks.
 My children were 12, 13, 15, and 19 years old.
-I’ve written three blogs about our trip.
-If you have ever wondered whether India is the right place to travel as a woman, or with children, I would encourage you to read them.
-They are called
+I’ve written many blogs about our trip.
+If you are interested in reading more about our time, or whether India is the right destination for you or your family, please see the list below.

 - Fourteen Days in India With Kids: Cows, Culture and Chaos

 - Best Places To Visit In India: Four Reasons Why You Should Go;

 - India with Kids: Eight Reasons Not To Go;